Annekk/Annekk/README.md

 👩🏻‍💻 I’m currently studying BBA - Business Information Systems and graduating in 2023.

-🤓 Studied  UX&UI Design, Service Design, Digital marketing and coding.
+🤓 Studied  e.g. UX&UI Design, Service Design, Digital marketing and coding.
 From repositories you can find out more.

 :pencil: Just finished writing my thesis.
 The topic is UX&UI design related.
 Got a grade 5 (excellent).